isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-12-19-front-end-starter.md

 ---
 layout: post
-title: Thoughts After 3 Months Into Full-Stack Engineering
+title: Thoughts after 3 months into full-Stack engineering
 ---

 > “Only those who dare to fail greatly can ever achieve greatly.”